-Since 2016, we’ve hosted the weekly Goodwill Bot Initiative, a fundraising event that features a local nonprofit organization each week -- profits from every pint sold at these events goes to the non-profit.
+Since 2016, Good Robot has hosted the weekly Goodwill Bot Initiative, a fundraising event that features a local nonprofit organization each week — profits from every pint sold at these events goes to the non-profit.
 Goodwill Bot has invited representatives and community members to the taproom for an evening of fun programming, community building and knowledge sharing and raised over $75,000 for hundreds of local NPOs.

 Like many businesses, Good Robot pivoted during the pandemic and Goodwill Bot donations were moved online.
 But the closure of taprooms by Public Health hit in-person events the hardest.

 Bigger.
 Better.
 Greater impact.
 You read that right, my friends.
 We have rethought our Goodwill Initiative, and have come up with a plan that will enable us to have greater impacts on the selected organizations, while still curating quirky beer experiences for the consumers.
-Our robots have been hard at work to deliver an impactful and thoughtful program: Goodwill Partners.
-We are partnering with a different group each quarter to bring you Goodwill Beer – a collaborative effort between Good Robot and the selected NPO.
-20% (or $1 per pint) of this beer will go to the NPO to aid their initiatives.
-Interested NPO’s can apply for the program through the application on our website (add link once set up) and our selection committee will get in touch.
+Through the Goodwill Partnership Program, we’ll connect with a different group each quarter to bring you a Goodwill Beer – a collaborative effort between Good Robot and the selected non-profit organization.
+50 cents per beer sold of this beer will go to the NPO to fund their initiatives.
+Interested organizations can apply for the program here and our selection committee will get in touch.

 Good Robot teams up with local organizations with shared visions and values to design, brew and package a batch of beer. $.50 per pint from each beer will be donated to the local organization along with a large share of Good Robot’s social media voice to raise awareness.